Bangkit-C242-PS177/ML/README.md

 ---

-We’re excited to bring UrKins to life and help users achieve healthier, glowing skin through the power of AI.
-Stay tuned for updates as we continue to refine our models and application!
+We’re excited to bring UrKins to life and help users achieve healthier, glowing skin through the power of AI!